LucaVazz/SetlXHelper/README.md

 Just type code ;)

 *Keep in mind:* The colors don't come from the Helper-Plugin.
-You can choose them as you like by selecting a Theme you like:
+You can choose them as you like by selecting a Theme which suits you:
 * <img src="images/st.png" alt="[ST]" height="17"> : *Preferences* ➜ *Color Scxheme*
 * <img src="images/vsc.png" alt="[VSC]" height="17"> : *File* ➜ *Settings* ➜ *Color Theme*